A guest post by Bonnie Bright, Ph.D.

-Murdock is co-leading a 9-month certificate program on writing memoir at Pacifica Graduate Institute starting in March 2017, along with Dr. Jennifer Selig and Dr. Daphne Dodson, and with the participation of Kelly Carlin who wrote her own memoir about her famous father, in part as a result of her education with Murdock at Pacifica.
-Recently, I asked Murdock to expound on what it takes to produce a good memoir.
+After co-leading a very successful 9-month certificate on memoir writing, the Retreat at Pacifica announced they would offer the same program starting in March of 2018, along Dr. Jennifer Selig and Dr. Daphne Dodson, and with the participation of Kelly Carlin who wrote her own memoir about her famous father, in part as a result of her education with Murdock at Pacifica.
+Earlier this year, I asked Murdock to expound on what it takes to produce a good memoir.

 Memoir, Murdock suggests, is about taking a slice of one’s life, as opposed to an autobiography, which typically begins at birth and tells the story of one’s life up until the point they are famous enough to write an autobiography.
 An autobiography is also linear and based on facts, potentially referencing outside media about the individual, whereas a memoir is not focused on facts as much as on “one’s own emotional truth.”
 Murdock specifically describes a memoir as “your story at a particular time in your life.”

 Further, memoir is the product of a dynamic or evolving self; thus, it needs to be rooted in cultural and historical facts and also in gender and race.
 Often people who come in to a memoir project with an agenda don't end up where they expected to go, Murdock notes.
 Certain themes tend to expand as you write about them.
 You end up focusing not just on yourself, but on your experience within a much larger context.